TAbdiukov/CCSP-Mnemonics/README.md

 ### Cloud security standards

-* ISO/IEC 27000-1 - Capacity Management
+* ISO/IEC 27000-1 - IT Service Management (Directly to Domain 5, like ITILv4)

 ------------------------